 There is also a badminton and tennis court, a games area with pool table and a fusbal table and karaoke rooms.
 Beach volleyball and soccer are possibilities too.

 There is a day spa but, unfortunately, no internet.
-They advertise it as being available in reception area but they admit themselves that it’s really bad and I wasn’t able to use it.
+They advertise it as being available in reception area but they admit themselves that it’s really bad, and I wasn’t able to use it.
 Mobile reception is great though.
+I had digi.

 Since re-opening post pandemic, the grounds are unkept and overall, the resort needs a facelift.